gearglow/ReptiliaWithATwist/The List.md

 And speaking of shape-shifting, Harry was also a latent metamorphmagus.
 The overnight hair-growth incident after a bad haircut during Harry's childhood had been an unmistakable sign, if only anyone had known to look.
 Oh, she wasn't nearly as innately talented at it as, say, Tonks, but the possibility was there, and so she was trained in that too.
 This, coupled with her animagus training, of course led to some interesting possibilities which were thoroughly explored.

-She trained in mental magic, myriad styles of martial arts and dueling, melee weapons, archery, firearms, spell-crafting, wandless magic, wards, enchanting, engineering, math, science, logic, rhetoric, etiquette, politics, history, and many *many* other subjects.
+She trained in mental magic, myriad styles of martial arts and dueling, melee weapons, archery, firearms, spell-crafting, wandless magic, wards, enchanting, engineering, math, science, logic, rhetoric, etiquette, politics, diplomacy, history, and many *many* other subjects.
 Her tutors crammed her brain full of every last bit of knowledge, skill, and instinct they thought could possibly be beneficial.
 If she hadn't already been dead, she felt that it might've killed her all over again.

 Eventually, after a time impossible to quantify by mortal standards, she was ready.